microsoft/accessibility-insights-windows/docs/Overview.md

 Assembly | Responsibility
 --- | ---
+Axe.Windows.Actions | Provide a high-level set of Actions that are the primary interface into the Runtime components.
-AccessibilityInsights.Core | Provide data abstractions which represent accessibility data in a platform-agnostic way.
+Axe.Windows.Core | Provide data abstractions which represent accessibility data in a platform-agnostic way.
-AccessibilityInsights.Desktop | Provide platform-specific (Windows) implementations of the platform-agnostic data abstractions.
+Axe.Windows.Desktop | Provide platform-specific (Windows) implementations of the platform-agnostic data abstractions.
 The low-level interactions with UIA occur in this assembly.
-AccessibilityInsights.DesktopUI | Provide platform-specific (Windows) implementations of platform-agnostic UI abstractions.
-This includes things like element highlighters.
-AccessibilityInsights.Actions | Provide a high-level set of Actions that are the primary interface into the Runtime components.
-AccessibilityInsights.Extensions | Provide extension points that allow certain non-core functionality to be implemented in a loosely coupled way.
-AccessibilityInsights.Win32 | Provide a wrapper around Win32-specific code that is needed by other assemblies.
+Axe.Windows.Telemetry | Provides an interface which any caller can provide to capture telemetry from Axe.Windows Axe.Windows.Win32 | Provide a wrapper around Win32-specific code that is needed by other assemblies.

 #### Accessibility Rules
 These assemblies evaluate the accessibility of an application based upon the data exposed via the platform-agnostic abstractions.
 Please visit the [Rules Overview](./RulesOverview.md) for a detailed description of the automated accessibility tests.

 Assembly | Responsibility
 --- | ---
-AccessibilityInsights.Rules | Provide a library of rules, each of which scans the platform-agnostic information for issues that are likely to be problematic.
+Axe.Windows.Rules | Provide a library of rules, each of which scans the platform-agnostic information for issues that are likely to be problematic.
 For example, a button without an accessible label will be flagged as an error.
-AccessibilityInsights.RulesSelection | Select the appropriate set of rules to run on a specific application, then coordinate their execution in a consistent and reproducible way.
+Axe.Windows.RulesSelection | Coordinate rule execution in a consistent and reproducible way.

 #### Application Entry Points
 These assemblies allow user interaction with the Runtime components and the Accessibility Rules.